Blueberries are delicious, sweet, full of antioxidants… and are notorious for staining!

 But if your stain is fresh – here’s what to do:

-- Using a clean, damp towel, blot out the blueberry juice from your garment.
+- Blot out the blueberry juice from your garment using a clean, damp cloth.
 Make sure to blot as much as possible.

 - Turn the garment inside-out and rinse the back part of the stained area with cool water.